EdmundsAPI/edmundsapi.github.com/api-documentation/vehicle/spec_engine_and_transmission/v2/index.md

 ---

 <div class="info-message">
  This resource provides engine and transmission details for a specific vehicle.
-Both engine and transmission are in essence a vehicle [equipment](/api-documentation/vehicle/spec_equipment/v2/).
+Both engine and transmission are in essence a vehicle <a href="{{ PATH }}/api-documentation/vehicle/spec_equipment/v2/">equipment</a>.
 </div>

 ### Engine Details